Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the city car segment and utilize the same 3-door hatchback body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 Both the engines are FIAT-engineered .
 The first one has a 4-cylinder, 16-valves 85hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 90hp one.

 SafetyThe fact that the Alfa Romeo got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, MiTo offers a considerable difference of 10% more metal.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, taking kerb weight as an important factor into account, MiTo offers a considerable difference of 10% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Lancia as a brand displays somewhat better results, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of Alfa Romeo with an average rating of 4.2, and models under the Lancia badge with 4.1 out of 5.
-Some independent research have also placed MiTo as average reliability-wise, and Ypsilon is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as MiTo rank it on average as 4.0, while the one under the competitor's bonnet gets 4.1 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Lancia as a brand displays somewhat better results, when all the models are taken into account.
+These are the results of an independent reasearch, while our visitors describe reliability of Alfa Romeo with an average rating of 4.2, and models under the Lancia badge with 4.3 out of 5.
+Some independent research have also placed MiTo as average reliability-wise, and Ypsilon is more or less at the same level.Above it all, drivers of cars with the same engine as MiTo rank it on average as 4.0, while the one under the competitor's bonnet gets 4.1 out of 5.

 Performance & Fuel economyLancia is undoubtly more agile, reaching 100km/h in 1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 175 kilometers per hour, 3km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 4.4 liters of fuel per 100 kilometers (65 mpg), in combined cycle.